Shuck & Associates, PLLC

 In addition to shaming, gaslighting, conducting a smear campaign, and other methods of abuse... there's another method used to keep all of the children trapped in this dysfunctional family dynamic.
 It is called, 'bread crumbing.'
 Manipulators know if they push it too far, they'll loose their supply (potentially all of them).
 So, they engage in good-feeling, performative gestures to pull them back in.
 This push-pull dynamic creates a trauma-bond.

-A trauma-bond is having a secure attachment to an abuser who provides a mix of abuse and breadcrumbs (push-pull).
+A true trauma-bond is having a secure attachment to an abuser who provides a mix of abuse and breadcrumbs (push-pull).
 This mix of hurt + longing for more kindness creates a chemical addiction similar to gambling.
 This is because bonds are chemical.
 Love releases oxytocin and euphoric experiences release dopamine.
 A need for parents at whatever age and stage of life is not pathetic; it is biology.
 What is sad, and extremely difficult, is that some need to learn through therapy to go against biology purely for self-preservation.
-You should not have to choose between having self-worth and having a family.
+You should not have to choose between having self-worth, self-esteem, and authenticity... or having a family.

 " When the loyal one leaves... the family earned it. "